-A shive is a tiny splinter or fragment of something, or else a loose thread sticking out of a piece of fabric.
-And derived from that, shivviness is an old Yorkshire dialect word for the feeling of discomfort that comes from wearing new underwear—a word that surely needs to be more widely known.
+A shive is a tiny splinter or fragment of something, or a loose thread sticking out of a piece of fabric.
+Shivviness, an old Yorkshire dialect word, is derived from that and describes the feeling of discomfort that comes from wearing new underwear—a word that surely needs to be more widely known.

-Yes, strictly speaking this isn’t an English word, but like the more familiar déjà-vu before it, we have nevertheless had the foresight to borrow déjà-visité from French and add it to our dictionaries—it’s just not used as often as its more familiar cousin.
-It describes the peculiar sensation of knowing your way around somewhere you’ve never been before.
+Strictly speaking, this isn’t an English word.
+But like the more familiar déjà-vu, we’ve borrowed déjà-visité from French and added it to our dictionaries—it’s just not used as often as its more familiar cousin.
+The term describes the peculiar sensation of knowing your way around somewhere you’ve never been before.

 One more term we’ve borrowed from French is presque-vu.
 It literally means “almost seen,” and refers to that sensation of forgetting or not being able to remember something, but feeling that you could remember it any minute.